 - Look at industry reports (Gartner, Statista, IBISWorld are worth checking out for trends in niche market analysis)

-- Use Google Keyword Planner or SEMrush to find monthly search volume for your main keywords
+- Use Google Keyword Planner or SEMrush to find the monthly search volume for your main keywords

 - Explore online forums and communities where your niche hangs out (Reddit, Facebook groups, Quora, etc.)